Installation and Configuration of Native Development Environment

 API Level 28 (9.0), etc.

 - Check the Android SDK Platform-Tools and CMake.
-If you need to install the Android Support Library, please refer to the official Support Library Setup.
+To install the Android Support Library, please refer to the official Support Library Setup documentation.

 - Check the NDK and the recommended version is r18~21.
 Note that the NDK-r22 is not supported currently.